maxbot-ai/maxbot/website/docs/getting-started/creating-bots.md

 Phrase and regex entities are defined in bot resources.
 An entity definition includes a set of entity values that represent vocabulary that is often used in the context of a given intent.
 For each value, you define a set of recognition rules, which can be either phrases or regular expressions.

+You can also save entities values to variables.
+There are two kinds of state variables:

+* Slot variables are used by the bot as short-term memory to keep the conversation on the current topic only.
+* User variables are long-term memory that is used to personalize the entire communication process.

+State variables are used to retaining information across dialog turns.
+Use state variables to collect information from the user and then refer back to it later in the conversation.

+For more information about state variables, see [State Variables](/design-guides/state.md) guide.

 ### Phrase Entities {#phrase-entities}

 You define an entity (`entities.menu`), and then one or more values for that entity (`standard`, `vegetarian`, `cake`).
 For each value, you specify a bunch of phrases with which this value can be mentioned in the user input, e.g. "cake shop", "desserts" and "bakery offerings" for the `cake` value etc.